jimlind/filmlinkd-java/docs/README.md

 IT'S WORKING NOW!
 I don't think I fundamentally changed anything.
 So.... whatever Hurray!
 Maybe a GCE config.
 Probably.

-To build the production version of the jar use
+To swith to the production version from the CLI `export FILMLINKD_ENVIRONMENT="PRODUCTION"` or put the equivalent in the container runner
-`mvn -Denv=production package`
-Build and run the application with production data locally `mvn -Denv=production package && java -jar target/filmlinkd.jar`